onzfonz/comp227/src/content/0/en/part0c.md

 If we run into issues we may need to install a specific version of node in the future (since the bulk of this course was written with Node 16.13.2).
-If that is the case, you could also install **[NVM](https://github.com/nvm-sh/nvm)**, which allows us to have different versions of node.js on our computer and to switch between them.
+If that is the case, you could also install **[NVM](https://github.com/nvm-sh/nvm)**, which allows us to have different versions of node.js on our computer and switch between them.

 This can be done via these two commands.